 Attackers can easily root or jailbreak the mobile device and compromise the security of mobile apps.

 Common data leakage points that you should monitor:

 - Copy/paste buffer caching

 - URL caching

 - Data analytics shared with third-parties

-PIN codes are being used in most of the mobile apps for authentication.
-It’s an insecure practice as PIN codes are stored on the mobile device and attacker can steal this data easily.
+PIN codes are being used in most mobile apps for authentication.
+It’s an insecure practice as PIN codes are stored on the mobile device, and attackers can steal this data quickly.

 OAUTH tokens and cookies are used for session management in mobile apps.
 Effective session handling should make a mobile app authenticate users through the backend and then issue a session cookie to the mobile app.